Extensions of the universal theta divisor: Introduction

-into an extension $\Jb_{g,n}$ of $\J_{g,n}$, to extend the theta divisor to a divisor $\ThDiv$ on $\Jb_{g,n}$, and then to take the preimage ${s}_{\vec{d}}^{-1}([\ThDiv])$.
-The difficulty in carrying out this idea is that the obvious extension of $\J_{g,n}$ is badly behaved.
-The family $\widetilde{\mathcal{J}} \to \Mb_{g,n}$ of moduli spaces of degree $g-1$ line bundles on stable marked curves exists, but it fails to be separated.
-In particular, $s_{\vec{d}}$ does extend to a morphism into $\widetilde{\mathcal{J}}$, but there is not a \emph{unique} extension, an issue already observed by Hain, who remarks that this is a ``subtle problem'' \cite[Section~11.2, page~561]{hain13}.
+Thus one way to extend $D_{\vec{d}}$ is to extend \eqref{Eqn: SectionMap} to a morphism $\Mb_{g,n} \to \Jb_{g,n}$ (into some extension $\Jb_{g,n}$ of $\J_{g,n}$), to extend $\Theta$ to a divisor $\ThDiv$ on $\Jb_{g,n}$, and then to take the preimage of $\ThDiv$ by ${s}_{\vec{d}}$.
+The difficulty in carrying out this idea is that already the moduli space $\widetilde{\J}_{g,n}$, parameterizing line bundles of degree $g-1$ on stable curves, is not separated.
+In particular, while the section \eqref{Eqn: SectionMap} does extend to a morphism $\Mb_{g,n} \to \widetilde{\J}_{g,n}$, there is not a unique extension, an issue already observed by Hain, who remarks that this is a ``subtle problem'' \cite[Section~11.2, page~561]{hain13}.